Izder456/dotfiles/README.md

 ```
 ### Note

-- when the script is installing deps, always choose the last number when given a version choice from pkg_add.
+- when the script is installing deps, always choose the last number when given a version choice from `pkg_add`.

 # DISCLAIMER: